Predicting Out-of-Domain Generalization with Neighborhood Invariance: Discussion

 \section{Discussion}

-In this paper, motivated by the limited settings in which existing complexity measures can be applied, we develop a \textit{local manifold smoothness} measure that can be applied even when test distributions are unknown and model training data, weights, and gradients are unavailable.
-We evaluate our method on image classification, sentiment analysis, and natural language inference datasets, calculating a variety of correlation metrics on both in-domain and out-of-domain test sets.
-Across all tasks and experimental settings, we find that our smoothness measure outperforms baseline methods in all metrics except one.
+In this paper, motivated by the limited settings in which existing complexity measures can be applied, we propose a simple to calculate neighborhood invariance measure that can be applied even when test distributions are unknown and model training data, weights, and gradients are unavailable.
+We evaluate our method on image classification, sentiment analysis, and natural language inference datasets, calculating a variety of correlation metrics with both in-domain and out-of-domain (OOD) generalization.
+Across almost all tasks and experimental settings, we find that our neighborhood invariance measure consistently outperforms baseline methods and correlates strongly with actual generalization.
 However, our method has several limitations.
-We cannot compare against other complexity measures since they can't be applied in our OOD experimental settings.
-Local manifold smoothness also depends on access to a neighborhood distribution $q(x'|x)$ from which we can sample.
-In settings where $q(x'|x)$ is difficult to define, the applicability of our method may vary so practitioners must be careful to verify their estimates on a labelled test set.
-In future work we plan to apply smoothness as a method for OOD detection.
+Data transformations must be selected such that labels for transformed points are still well defined, although examining entropy differences can diagnose poor transformation choices In settings where such transformations are difficult to define, our method may not be applicable or provide inappropriately high estimates, so practitioners must be careful to verify their estimates with a labelled test set.
+In addition, our neighborhood invariance measure may fail in sufficiently OOD settings where a model may become poorly calibrated or degenerate, although we find in practice on our tasks that even extreme OOD settings are similar enough for our measure to perform well.
+In future work we plan to explore using similar measures calculated over transformation neighborhoods as a method for OOD detection.